enjmiah/virtuawin-bar/README.md

 <h1 align="center">virtuawin-bar</h1>

-`virtuawin-bar` is a [VirtuaWin](https://virtuawin.sourceforge.io/) module which lists all of the non-empty virtual desktops, and highlights the currently active one.
-It is similar to status bars designed to work with tiling window managers, like `i3bar` and `polybar`, but for Windows.
+**`virtuawin-bar`** is a [VirtuaWin](https://virtuawin.sourceforge.io/) module which lists all of the non-empty virtual desktops, and highlights the currently active one.
+It is similar to status bars designed to work with tiling window managers, like i3bar and Polybar, but for Windows.

 This project is unaffiliated with the official VirtuaWin project.